 The following is provided for informational purposes only.
 It is not medical advice.
 Your diagnosis, medical questions, and treatment plan are issues to be handled directly with your doctor.

 What is Appendix Cancer?

 Appendix cancer is cancer that starts in the cells lining the inside of the appendix.
-There a number of different types of cancers of the appendix.
+There are a number of different types of cancers of the appendix.
 The different types are determined by which type of cells in the appendix become cancerous and what the cells look like under the microscope.
-The different types are associated with different behaviors (i.e. likelihood of spreading to other organs or other parts of the body, rate of growth, ability to be completely removed with surgery etc.) and therefore the types of treatment that are offered.
+The different types are associated with different behaviors (i.e. likelihood of spreading to other organs or other parts of the body, rate of growth, ability to be completely removed with surgery, etc.) and therefore the types of treatment that are offered.
 Appendix cancers are the most common cause of pseudomyxoma peritonei (or “PMP”) (see below).